Cryptolens/docs/legal/DataPolicy.md

 5. [How to increase privacy for your customers](#how-to-increase-privacy-for-your-customers)

 ## Introduction
-This document summarizes the data being stored by Cryptolens AB ("Cryptolens") to provide the service SKM (https://app.cryptolens.io) and the protection measures we have in place to safeguard against accidental loss and data breach.
+This document summarizes the data being stored by Cryptolens AB ("Cryptolens") to provide the service Cryptolens (https://app.cryptolens.io) and the protection measures we have in place to safeguard against accidental loss and data breach.

 It should be used for informational purposes only.
 If you are unsure, please consult a lawyer.